 FERC.
-Access to this information is generally restricted, although portions of the data are available filings, and san mangs.
+Access to this information is generally restricted, although portions of the data are available through obscure public sources, filings, and samplings.
 As a consequence, most industry analysts utilise cost-based models to derive estimates of transportation rates.
 Although such models are useful, coal transportation has evolved from cost-based pricing to market-based pricing, which eliminates the userulness of such models in many instances.